Vagner Gonçalves (Cape Verdean footballer)

-Vagner José Dias Gonçalves (born 10 January 1996), or simply Vagner, is a Cape Verdean professional footballer who plays as a forward for Belgian club Seraing on loan from the French club FC Metz, and the Cape Verde national team.
+Vagner José Dias Gonçalves (born 19 Juillet 1994), or simply Vagner, is a Cape Verdean professional footballer who plays as a forward for Brazilian club Amazonas.

 Club career

 On 13 January 2015, Vagner made his professional debut with Gil Vicente in a 2014–15 Taça da Liga match against Estoril Praia.

 In July 2020, Vagner joined Ligue 1 side Metz from Saint-Étienne after playing for Nancy in Ligue 2 from January 2019.
 He signed a four-year contract while Saint-Étienne reportedly received a transfer fee of €3 million plus bonuses.

 On 29 August 2021, he joined FC Sion in Switzerland on a season-long loan with an option to buy.

 On 6 September 2022, Vagner moved on a new loan to Seraing in the Belgian Pro League.

+On 2 September 2023, Vagner's contract with Metz was terminated by mutual consent.

+On 10 January 2024, Vagner signed a two-and-a-half-year deal with Ekstraklasa club Radomiak Radom.
+He made his first-team debut on 10 February 2024, appearing for the first 45 minutes of a 6–0 away loss to Cracovia.
+In December 2024, he was suspended by the club after a physical altercation with teammate Rafał Wolski during a training session.
+On 8 January 2025, Radomiak terminated Vagner's contract.

+On 5 June, Vagner joined Brazilian Série B club Amazonas.

 International career

-Vagner made his professional for the Cape Verde national team in a friendly 3–2 win over Algeria on 1 June 2019.
+Vagner made his professional for the Cape Verde national team in a 3–2 friendly win over Algeria on 1 June 2019.